 If your landlord has not already set up utilities in the tenant's name, you will need to do it yourself.
 The process is straightforward but involves some Spanish paperwork.

-Electricity: You need your NIE (foreigner ID number), the property address, and the CUPS code (a unique identifier for your electricity supply point, your landlord will have this).
-Contact a provider like Endesa, Iberdrola, or Naturgy to set up a contract.
-Many now offer online signup in English.
+Electricity: You need your NIE (foreigner ID number), the property address, and the CUPS code (a unique identifier for your electricity supply point; your landlord will have this).
+Contact Endesa, Iberdrola, or Naturgy to set up a contract.
+Many now offer online signup with English-language options.

 Water: Contact Aqualia with your rental contract and NIE.
 The landlord may need to authorise the transfer.
 Some landlords keep water in their name and include it in rent, which is simpler for everyone.